hacl-star/hacl-star/PULL.md

 ```

 if you see anything other than small changes, you most likely need to update F\*
-and kremlin.
+and karamel.
 Start everything over again.
 Do not submit a pull request if
 there's too much noise in those files.

 If you are happy with the small amount of diff: